syedshamael1999/SQL-Data-Warehouse-Project/README.md

 # Data Warehouse and Analytics Project
-This project demonstrates how I developed a Data Warehouse using MS SQL Server, incorporating ETL processes, data modeling, and data analytics.
+This project demonstrates how I developed a Data Warehouse (Medallion Architecture) using MS SQL Server, incorporating ETL processes, data modeling, and data analytics.
 This project also highlights industry best practices in data engineering and analytics.